tomlimi/BERTHeadEnsembles/README.md

 To install UDApi, follow the instruction from [UDApi](https://github.com/udapi/udapi-python).
 We have created our custom block that performs conllu modifications, to use it:

-1. Clone the UDApi repository,
+1. Clone the UDApi repository
 2. Copy the file `attentionconvert.py` to `udapi-python/udapi/block/ud`
 3. Follow the steps in _Install Udapi for developers_ for developers
 4. Run in a command line: